haddockapp/haddockapp/atp.md

   1. Navigate to the dashboard page.
   2. Locate the desired project on the list.
   3. Click on the project name to open its details page.
-     _If you are testing on the `demo.haddock.ovh` environment, choose the `private repository` project._
+     _If you are testing on the `dev.haddock.ovh` environment, choose the `private repository` project._
   4. Locate the Topology tab (default one).
   5. Click on the selected service node.
-  6. _If you are testing on the `demo.haddock.ovh` environment, select the service `nginx`._
+  6. _If you are testing on the `dev.haddock.ovh` environment, select the service `nginx`._
   7. In the drawer, navigate to and open the Network tab.
   8. Locate the Redirections section.
   9. Click on the "Add redirection" button.
   10. Choose a port from the available options in the dialog box.
-      _If you are testing on the `demo.haddock.ovh` environment, use the port `8080`._
+      _If you are testing on the `dev.haddock.ovh` environment, use the port `8080`._
   11. Fill in the subdomain field with a valid subdomain.
-      _If you are testing on the `demo.haddock.ovh` environment, use the subdomain `myapi`.
-So you should see in the domain overview `myapi.demo.haddock.ovh`._
+      _If you are testing on the `dev.haddock.ovh` environment, use the subdomain `myapi`.
+So you should see in the domain overview `myapi.dev.haddock.ovh`._
   12. Click on the "Create" button to save the redirection settings.
 - **Expected result:**
   - A notification message should be displayed, confirming that the redirection has been created successfully.
   - The newly created redirection should appear in the list of network redirections with the specified port and full domain.
   - By accessing the Internet using the filled-in domain, you should be able to reach the targeted service via the created network redirection.
+  - **If you have an SSL error, please wait a few moments and try again.**
-    _If you are testing on the `demo.haddock.ovh` environment, you should see the fastapi service._
+    _If you are testing on the `dev.haddock.ovh` environment, you can access the service on the `myapi.dev.haddock.ovh` domain.
+You should see a list of 3 items displayed by the service._

 ---